Coronavirus - Support for businesses

 A new Self-Employed Income Support Scheme has been announced.
 A taxable grant will be available covering 80% of average monthly profits to help them cope with the financial implications of coronavirus.
 HMRC will contact eligible people directly.

 Discretionary Grants Fund Scheme

-The government has announced a limited additional Discretionary Grants Fund Scheme for small businesses with ongoing property-related costs that have seen a fall in income as a result of the current crisis and are not eligible for other central government COVID-related grant schemes or the Self-Employment Income Support scheme.
+In May 2020, the government announced a limited additional Discretionary Grants Fund Scheme for small businesses with ongoing property-related costs that have seen a fall in income as a result of the current crisis and are not eligible for other central government COVID-related grant schemes.

 It is important to note that this fund is significantly smaller than the previous coronavirus grant programmes introduced by the government and will only be able to support a limited number of businesses in Barking and Dagenham.

 Wider support available